 Writing an assignment as a university student is a craft that involves not only knowledge of the topic at hand but also a general understanding of the underlying expectations and demands of scholarly production, as well as mastery of the practical skills that are required to meet and comply with these expectations and demands.

-Non-compliance, whether intentional or accidental, will not only affect the grades that you can expect to achieve or compromise your chances of successful completion of a written exam; in some particularly grave cases, it can even have profound implications for your progression in your degree or even arrest this progression altogether.
+Non-compliance, whether intentional or accidental, will not only compromise your chances of successfully completing a written exam; in some particularly grave cases, it can even have profound implications for your progression in your degree or even arrest this progression altogether.
 Annulment of individual exams or suspension for an entire term are some of the more serious sanctions that can hold you back as you journey through university.

 Essentially, it is all about building trust: Your readers need to be able to trust that the arguments that you make and the conclusions that you draw are not pulled out of thin air but rest on reliable and verifiable data, and your respondents need to be able to trust that you will treat information shared in confidence with due care and present it as accurately and loyally as humanly possible.